bobbyshaw/tomrobertshaw.net/blog/_posts/2017-04-28-ethical-impact-of-ai-on-society.md

 Nello continued by comparing the importance for transparency versus fairness.
 When we look at the pharmaceutical market, we care that drugs are fair, i.e. they have the effect that they claim.
 That's not to say that we know why they work, we may only have a hypothesis.
 Either way, the importance is that it's works as advertised.

+## To what extent are AI ethics dependent on cultural context?

-I believe it was Ganit that followed up with the paradox of building AI in our own image.
-We expect them to explain their decisions.
-Can you expect the same from a human being?
-While I don't believe this warrants giving up with the activity, I see her point and it made me thinking about human sub-conscious decision making and the fictionalisation that happens after.
-Even if we believe the story we create, it's not so different from one AI model being used to make the prediction and one model being used to create the story.
+Danit's exposure to different cultures, particular Chinese and Japanese, positioned her best to lead the discussion on this question.
+Firstly, she asked us to consider the paradox of building AI in our own image.
+We expect them to explain their decisions but can we expect the same from a human being?
+While I don't believe this warrants foregoing the discussion, it made me think how people make decisions on a sub-conscious basis before fictionalising after.
+Even if we believe the story we create, it's not so different from one AI model being used to make the prediction and another being used to create the story.

-Given Ganit's exposure to different cultures, particular Chinese and Japanese, she expressed the difficulty with coming up with an answer to many of these questions because the social implications are culturally specific.
+Furthermore, Danit expressed the difficulty with coming up with an answer to many of these questions because the social implications are culturally specific.

 Researchers and policy writers in Japan are considering robots as "members or quasi members" of society and the rights that they may have within society.
 This is stark contrast to Chinese and Western philosophies that consider robots to be tools, regardless of their "intellect" and form.